Our Staff

 cporte24@kent.edu, 330-672-6273, 314B University Library

-Christa is the Associate Dean in the Graduate College and Associate Professor in Higher Education Administration & Student Affairs.
-As a leader, teacher, and scholar, she is guided by an equity-minded, collaborative, engaged, and critical praxis.
-Her areas of expertise include: (1) policies and practices that influence the trajectory of Black women in higher education; (2) student development at the intersections of identities; and (3) theory, research, and praxis in higher education (how and why we do what we do).
+Christa is the Interim Dean in the Graduate College; the Special Advisor to the VP, Faculty Development and Retention, for the Division of People, Culture, and Belonging; and an Associate Professor in Higher Education Administration & Student Affairs.
+As the interim dean of the Graduate College, she oversees graduate education and promotes student success and belonging in partnership with the academic colleges at Kent State University.
+As a leader, teacher, and scholar, she is dedicated to positively shaping the educational trajectories and socialization processes of students, as well as those who serve alongside them – staff, administrators, and faculty.
+Broadly, she examines trajectories of development, socialization, and praxis in higher education and student affairs.
+She has particular interest and expertise in Black women’s experiences into and through higher education.
 She has been nationally recognized for her scholarship, teaching, and service, and her work appears in various peer reviewed journals and edited texts.
-Dr. Porter earned her doctoral degree in College Student Affairs Administration from the University of Georgia, her master’s degree in Higher Education from the University of Maryland, College Park, and her bachelor’s degree in Social Relations and Policy from James Madison College at Michigan State University.
+Christa earned her PhD in College Student Affairs Administration from the University of Georgia; her master’s degree in Higher Education from the University of Maryland, College Park; and her bachelor’s degree in Social Relations and Policy from Michigan State University.

 Headshot of Alexxus Sidney